cky9299/projects/README.md

 3. Written Python Artificial Intelligence (AI) program that plots a best fit line (best fit.py) based on (randomly) given coordinates.
 4. Implemented smart contracts that function as a lottery (lottery.sol) and a fundraiser (FundMe.sol) respectively.
 5. Developed a program that automatically detects any change in price of crypto and logs the price details using REST API.
+6. Developed a script (claimLoginRewards.py) that automatically claims daily login rewards from a website.

 SCHOOL PROJECTS
 ===============